getmaxun/maxun_docs/docs/robot/introduction.md

 ### 2. Scrape
 Scrape converts full webpages into clean Markdown, HTML and can capture screenshots.
 Ideal for AI workflows, agents, and document processing.
-No code required.

 Learn more <a href="/robot/scrape/scrape-robots">here</a>.